-What then of the source material?
-Sure, you’re acutely aware that anime is more than “just Japanese cartoons” and that it’s a diverse, poetic and deeply artistic branch of cinema and TV.
+That critical gaze spans across the anime genre, too, thanks to live-action remakes of Japanese classics like Ghost In The Shell and Netflix’s Death Note.
+But what of the source material?
+Sure, you’re acutely aware that anime is more than “just Japanese cartoons” and that it’s a diverse, poetic, and deeply artistic branch of cinema and TV.
 As with any art form, however, it’s not all amazing work, but how the hell do you cut through the crap and find the gold?
 Well here’s a list to get you going.

 Ghost In The Shell (1995)

 Might as well start with the obvious.
 Long before Scarlett Johansson was gracing our screens, this tale was being told in print form as a serialized manga starting in 1989 (you’ll find that that’s a somewhat recurring theme here).
 The 1995 animated feature film is an adaptation of said manga.